 The trail is exclusive to hikers (no bikes, dogs or horses permitted).
 Experienced trekkers can reach the summit in about 30 minutes, but most hikers get to the peak in about an hour.
 As one of the best hikes around Phoenix, the trail can get crowded – especially on weekend mornings.

-Pro Tip: The Piestewa Peak Trail is one of the few that stays open after sunset.
+Top Tip: The Piestewa Peak Trail is one of the few that stays open after sunset.
 The official hours of the trail are from 5:00am until 11:00pm, which allows interested trekkers to take a night hike in Phoenix.
-(We, however, have not yet done this!)

-Trail 8, 8A and 8B at Phoenix Mountain Park
+#2 Quartz Ridge Trail Loop at Phoenix Mountain Park

-Popular with locals, joggers and dog walkers (which is allowed, as long as the dogs are on a leash!), the trail offers breathtaking scenery.
+Popular with locals, joggers and dog walkers (which is allowed, as long as the dogs are on a leash!), the trail offers breathtaking desert scenery.
+From the 32nd Street Parking Lot, Trail #8A ascends to a saddle and continues north to hook up with Trail #8.
+Looping around to the west, the trail connects with 304 for a short jaunt before meeting Trail #8B, which takes hikers back up to the saddle – and then back down to the parking lot via #8A.
 At a good pace, the hike takes about 2 hours to complete.

-Pro Tip: There are miles and miles of trails at Phoenix Mountains Preserve – some of the best trails in Phoenix, as a matter of fact!
+Pro Tips: The 32nd Street Parking Lot is small, and the adjacent parking across Lincoln Dr. (Starbucks) is no longer allowing hikers.
+Both of the above Phoenix Hikes can also be completed from the main Piestewa Peak parking area.
+There are miles and miles of trails at Phoenix Mountains Preserve (MAP) – some of the best trails in Phoenix, as a matter of fact!
 Another beautiful loop trail is the Voaz Trail, which is accessed from the Dreamy Draw Recreation Area.

 Echo Canyon Trailhead MAP; Cholla Trailhead MAP.
 In the shape of a sitting camel, the landmark Camelback Mountain is the tallest peak in the Phoenix Mountains.
 The camel’s ‘hump’ rises to 2,704 feet – and two different Camelback trails take hikers up steep rocky terrain and over giant boulders to reach it.
 Once at the top, the 360-degree views are nothing short of phenomenal.